defstudio/telegraph/docs/content/en/webhooks/webook-request-types.md

 ### Chat Messages

 Telegraph bots can receive commands from chats where they are registered.
-A command starts with a `backslash` char and a descriptive word:
+A command is a telegram message has a a `backslash` char followed by a descriptive word, typed in the bot's chat:

 ```
 \hi